ros-infrastructure/buildfarm_deployment/README.md

 ## Provisioning

-The ROS buldfarm deployment is currently based on Ubuntu 14.04 Trusty.
+The ROS buldfarm deployment is currently based on Ubuntu 16.04 Xenial.
 The following EC2 instance types are recommended when deploying to Amazon EC2.
 They are intended as a guideline for choosing the appropriate parameters when deploying to other platforms.